 Cataracts are a very common eye disease that involves the progressive clouding of your eye lenses.
 Though a cataract diagnosis may lead to an eventual surgery, taking control of your cataracts – by getting regular eye exams, communicating with your doctor, and practicing these preventative measures – will help preserve your vision and prevent the need for cataract surgery in the near future.

-The National Eye Institute recommends protecting your eyes from the sun’s harmful ultraviolet (UV) and high-energy visible (HEV) rays by always wearing good-quality sunglasses while outdoors.
-Look for sunglasses that block 100 percent of UV rays and absorb most HEV rays with large lenses or a close-fitting wraparound style.
-Remember that the peak hours for sun exposure are between 10 am and 3 pm or 11 am and 4 pm during daylight savings time and that the sun’s rays are strong enough to pass through clouds, so you need your sunglasses every day.
+The National Eye Institute recommends wearing sunglasses to protect your eyes from the sun’s harmful ultraviolet (UV) and high-energy visible (HEV) light, particularly during peak sun exposure hours between 10 am and 3 pm.
+Look for sunglasses with large or close-fitting, wraparound lenses that block one hundred percent of UV rays and absorb most HEV rays.
+Remember, the sun’s rays can pass through clouds, so you will need your sunglasses every day.